purescript/purescript/docs/source/types.rst

 Functions
 ---------

-Functions in PureScript can have zero or more arguments.
-A function with multiple arguments is not to be confused with a `curried function`, which takes a single argument, and returns another function.
+Functions in PureScript are like their Javascript counterparts, but always have exactly one argument.

 Polymorphic Types
 -----------------